rileyjson/Cheetah-Sign/Documentation/Development.md

 riley.jamison@bsu.edu.

-Once you have cloned into the repository, you will see two projects - Cheetah.Sign.Api (The Back-end) and cheetahsign-webclient (The Front-end).
+Once you have cloned into the repository, you will see three project folders - Cheetah.Sign.Api (The Back-end), cheetahsign-clientside (Signing Page), and cheetahsign-webclient (The Front-end).

 ### Installation Prerequisites